SiaFoundation/siad/modules/renter/README.md

 # Renter
-The Renter is responsible for tracking all of the files that a user has uploaded to Sia, as well as the locations and health of these files.
+The Renter is responsible for tracking and actively maintaining all of the files that a user has uploaded to Sia.
+This includes the location and health of these files.
+The Renter, via the HostDB and the Contractor, is also responsible for picking hosts and maintaining the relationship with them.

 ## Submodules
 The Renter has several submodules that each perform a specific function for the